alefrisari/keylogger-with-telegram-and-excel-macro-integration/README.md

 3. **Insert the VBA Code:**
    - In the VBA editor, click `Insert` > `Module`.
-   - Copy and paste the following VBA code into the module:
+   - Refer to the complete VBA code provided in the corresponding file for details on how to set up the macro.

-     ```vba
-     Sub EseguiPythonScript()
-         Dim objShell As Object
-         Dim PythonExePath, PythonScriptPath As String

-         Set objShell = VBA.CreateObject("Wscript.Shell")

-         ' Path to the Python executable
-         PythonExePath = """your path"""

-         ' Path to the Python script
-         PythonScriptPath = "your path"

-         objShell.Run PythonExePath & " " & PythonScriptPath
-     End Sub
-     ```

 4. **Update the Paths:**
    - Replace `PythonExePath` with the full path to your Python executable.